eladg/ffmpeg-by-example/content/examples/YX5370BZ/recode_your_video_with_modern_codec_often_saving_space.md

 author: Moritz
 title: Recode your video with a modern codec, often saving space
 description: >-
-  Recode your video using the modern `libx265` video codec.
+  Recode your video using the modern `libx265` video codec and copy the audio stream as is.

-  You can change the `-crf` number to adjust the quality.
+  You can change the `-crf` number to adjust the quality (lower = higher quality.
+More info [here](https://trac.ffmpeg.org/wiki/Encode/H.265))

   If your video was captured by a smartphone, it likely uses a codec that is